QueensGambit/CrazyAra/engine/src/rl/README.md

 #### CrazyAra binary

-The Dockerfile builds the _CrazyAra_ binary from source with reinforcement learning support at `root/CrazyAra/engine/build/` and moves the binary to the main reinforcement learning directory `/data/RL` where the selfplay games are generated:
+The Dockerfile builds the _CrazyAra_ binary from source with reinforcement learning support at `root/CrazyAra/engine/build/` and moves the binary to the main reinforcement learning directory `/data/RL` where the selfplay games are generated.

 #### Network file
 You can download a network which was trained via